The Unix Way ■ Episode 06

 The Practical Evidence

-FreeBSD's base system quietly demonstrates what Capsicum makes possible.
+tcpdump is not alone.
+FreeBSD's base system quietly demonstrates what Capsicum makes possible across its most security-critical tools.

 dhclient follows the same pattern.
 Open the socket, open the